BIOE 201 Biology for Engineers (3-0-3)

 BIOE 488 Introduction to Modeling of Biological Systems (3-0-3)

-Introduction: Why Model?; discrete time models for population dynamics, linear difference equations.
-Introduction in MATLAB; How to use MATLAB to find the numerical solutions of the DE (Labs: There are a computer lab for this part).
-Introduction to nonlinear discrete dynamical systems: graphical analysis, fixed points, linear stability analysis, chaotic dynamics, systems of difference equations.
+Discrete time models for population dynamics, linear difference equations.
+Use MATLAB to find the numerical solutions of the DE.
+Nonlinear discrete dynamical systems: graphical analysis, fixed points, linear stability analysis, chaotic dynamics, systems of difference equations.
 Some techniques for ordinary differential equations: equilibrium points, stability, linearization.
 Introduction to continuous dynamical systems: geometric (phase plane) analysis of 2-dim systems, linear systems.